 My traps caught nothing for hours.
 Emily’s caught many.

 When she left for the day Emily threw away her traps so the next day was quite a success for mine.
 Using their keen sense of smell, the flies flew further to find the vinegar.
 In a matter of seconds they could find a new food source down the hallway, the equivalent of a human smelling food and traveling seven miles.

 My traps’ success is shown below with three circled fruit flies.
 And what are those tiny dark specks near the flies?
 Eggs!

-Without indoor birds to eat the flies, vinegar traps will have to do.
+Without birds to eat the flies, vinegar traps will have to do.

-(close-up of D. melanogaster from Wikimedia Commons, remaining photos by Kate St. John)
+(close-up of D. melanogaster from Wikimedia Commons, all other photos by Kate St. John)